 Why is Artificial Intelligence Becoming Important in the Hospitality Industry?

-Artificial intelligence is playing an increasingly important role in the hospitality industry, primarily because of its ability to carry out traditionally human functions at any time of the day.
+Artificial intelligence is playing an increasingly important role in hospitality management, primarily because of its ability to carry out traditionally human functions at any time of the day.
 This potentially means that hotel owners can save significant money, eliminate human error and deliver superior service.

 In particular, customer service is a vital part of the travel industry, with hotels often living and dying based on the way they treat their customers.
 With artificial intelligence, the possibilities for improving this aspect are almost endless, ranging from increased personalisation to tailored recommendations.